semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 The most common reason why a system is unable to sustain frequent iterative releases is tight coupling between components.

-When building (micro)services, the key decisions are in defining their: 1) boundaries, 2) communication with the rest of system.
+When building (micro)services, the key decisions are in defining their: 1) boundaries, 2) communication with the rest of the system.

 Changing one service shouldn't require changing another.
 If one service goes down, other services or, worse, the system as a whole should not go down.
-Services with well-defined boundaries allow us to change a behavior in one place, and release that change as quickly as possible.
+Services with well-defined boundaries allow us to change a behavior in one place and release that change as quickly as possible.

-We don't want to end up with a system where we have to make changes in many different places in order to make a change.
+We don't want a system where making one change requires changing code in many different places.
 This process is slow and prevents clear code ownership.
 Deploying more than one service at a time is risky.

 A loosely coupled service contains related behavior in one place.
 It knows as little as possible about the rest of the system with which it collaborates.

 A loosely coupled system is conservative in the design of communication between services.
 Services usually communicate by making asynchronous remote procedure calls (RPC).
 They use a small number of endpoints.
 There is no shared database, and all changes to databases are run iteratively as part of the CI/CD pipeline.

 Metrics and monitoring are also an important enabler of iterative development.
-Being able to detect issues in real-time gives us confidence to make changes, knowing that we can quickly recover from any error.
+Being able to detect issues in real-time gives us the confidence to make changes, knowing that we can quickly recover from any error.

 ### 3.1.2 You Build It, You Run It